 What is binge drinking?

 Binge drinking is a pattern of excessive alcohol consumption.
-According to the National Institute on Alcohol Abuse and Alcoholism, it is drinking enough (generally 5 or more drinks by men and 4 or more drinks by women over 2 hours) that the blood-alcohol concentration (BAC) of the person reaches 0.08 percent or more.
+According to the drinking statistics of National Institute on Alcohol Abuse and Alcoholism, it is drinking enough (generally 5 or more drinks by men and 4 or more drinks by women over 2 hours) that the blood-alcohol concentration (BAC) of the person reaches 0.08 percent or more.

 At a BAC of 0.06 percent, balance, reaction times, speech, vision, and hearing starts to be noticeably impaired.
 Reasoning, memory, and impulse control ability are also impaired.